privacyidea/privacyidea/README.rst

 concerned.
 But privacyIDEA is completely licensed under the AGPLv3.

-It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), FIDO U2F devices like Yubikey and Plug-Up, smartphone
-Apps like Google Authenticator, FreeOTP, Token2  or TiQR, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.
+It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), FIDO U2F, as well as FIDO2 WebAuthn devices like Yubikey and Plug-Up, smartphone Apps like Google Authenticator, FreeOTP, Token2  or TiQR, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.

 privacyIDEA is based on Flask and SQLAlchemy as the python backend.
 The